sm18lr88/OpenAI_TTS_GUI/docs/MSIX_LOCAL.md

 - Package: `dist\OpenAI-TTS.msix`
 - Report: `reports\wack\OpenAI-TTS-WACK.xml`

-The validation script locates `appcert.exe`, runs `appcert reset`, runs `appcert test -appxpackagepath <package> -reportoutputpath <report>`, and then parses the report with `scripts\check_wack_report.py`.
+The validation script finds `appcert.exe` and runs `appcert reset`.
+It then runs `appcert test -appxpackagepath <package> -reportoutputpath <report>`.
+It parses the report with `scripts\check_wack_report.py`.

 ## Caveats

 - This workflow does not claim Store certification.
-- A local pass is not claimed unless a real report from the App Certification Kit exists and parses as `PASS`.
+- Do not claim a local pass unless a real App Certification Kit report exists and parses as `PASS`.
 - The MSIX staging script removes redundant unsigned root Visual C++ runtime copies and unused Qt PDF/software-OpenGL payloads before packing.
-Keep `--self-check` and `--gui-smoke` passing after any future staging trim.
+After any future staging trim, keep `--self-check` and `--gui-smoke` passing.
-- PyInstaller/PyQt payloads can still trigger WACK blocked-executable checks because required runtime files reference process-launch APIs or contain blocked command strings.
-If only required runtime files remain in that failure, fixing it requires a packaging/runtime change or Microsoft review/waiver, not a repository-only metadata tweak.
+- PyInstaller/PyQt payloads can still trigger WACK blocked-executable checks.
+Required runtime files can reference process-launch APIs or contain blocked command strings.
+If only required runtime files remain in that failure, a packaging/runtime change or Microsoft review/waiver is required.
+A repository-only metadata tweak cannot fix it.
 - Store submission can still require additional review, identity, policy, and metadata outside this repository.
 - NSIS remains the recommended and current release artifact for public releases.